dainesch/HueSense/README.md

 [Screenshot of motion window](./docs/motion.png?raw=true)

-## Running and Download
+## Data collection
+No data is sent to any remote server, your privacy is guaranteed!

+# Downloads

+Download the [latest release](https://github.com/dainesch/HueSense/releases/download/v1.0/HueSense-1.0.jar) and run it.

-You need Java 8 to launch the application.
+You need Java 8 to run the program!